 The Lecture Capture system records lectures and events in supported venues.
 Recordings are made available to students as streaming video, via the LMS.

 The Echo360 Lecture Capture system records audio and visual content from presentations in over 152 theatres and other supported venues across the University.
 This service is automatically accessible for centrally timetabled lectures and also available for public events and conferences scheduled using Venue Hire.

 In addition to providing access to scheduled and ad-hoc lecture recordings, Lecture Capture can be used by staff to upload video content as part of their subject materials for students to stream.
 Presentations can be enriched with interactive activities such as polls, quizzes and media slides in your uploaded presentations and Q&A discussions can be turned on within live lectures or within the recordings.

-Students can use the system to anonymously flag ‘points of confusion’ for staff to review, and to add bookmarks and take study notes during recordings, creating system-generated personal study guides.
+While watching lectures and other recordings, students can use the system to anonymously flag ‘points of confusion’ for staff to review, add bookmarks and take study notes to utilise system-generated personal study guides.

 To ensure high quality Lecture Capture recordings within a venue:

 - Before your presentation, review the Copyright Office’s advice on using copyright material in lectures.